 Until I can get back to Greece, I will be recreating recipes from my visit to the Islands of Naxos and Paros.

-Let me know if you try out these juicy Greek lemon baked pork chops.
-This is such an easy pork chop recipe for those looking to try out some Greek pork chops.
+Let me know if you try out these juicy Greek style pork chops in the oven.
+This is such an easy pork chop recipe for those looking to try out some Greek inspired recipes.
 So Yum!
-If you are looking for more pork chop recipes, try these Butter Herbed Shrimp and Juicy Pan Seared Pork Chops.